sharon-kurant/biomed-multi-alignment/README.md

 ```
 python mammal/main_finetune.py --config-name config.yaml --config-path  examples/dti_bindingdb_kd evaluate=True model.pretrained_kwargs.pretrained_model_name_or_path=<path to finetune output dir>/best_epoch.ckpt
 ```

+# Modular Tokenizer
+Since many of the tasks in the examples below use different modalities (amino acid sequences, SMILES, gene expressions, etc.), we implemented a modular tokenizer that can combine multiple tokenizers, mapping their dictionaries to a consistent ID space (https://github.com/BiomedSciAI/fuse-med-ml/tree/master/fuse/data/tokenizers/modular_tokenizer).

 # Tutorials
 If you are interested in a specific guide / tutorial, feel free to [open an issue](https://github.com/BiomedSciAI/biomed-multi-alignment/issues/new).